samoina/product-list-cart-fem/README.md

 - Increase/decrease the number of items in the cart
 - See an order confirmation modal when they click "Confirm Order"
 - Reset their selections when they click "Start New Order"
-- View the optimal layout for the interface depending on their device's screen size
+- :white_check_mark: View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page

 ### Screenshot